KyleKing/TeamBIKES/README.md

 In typical Gemstone fashion, our name is an acronym for: Bikeshare-Intended Keyless Encrypted Smartlocks

 We hope you find this repository helpful and feel free to [open an issue](https://github.com/KyleKing/TeamBIKES/issues) to reach out to me (@kyleking) and/or the rest of the team.
+For additional information on our smartlock and system, please see our [complete thesis](https://www.gitbook.com/book/kyleking/gemstone-team-bikes-2016-thesis/details) hosted as an interactive Gitbook.

 <!--[![RedBarBikesCommercial](README/Gifs/RedBarBikesCommercial.png)](http://www.youtube.com/watch?v=tg4aXH1SqxQ)-->